acids-ircam/creative_ml/README.md

   </ol>
 </details>

-### Discord channel
+#### Discord channel

-Join the [Discord channel](https://discord.gg/gpF82wnh) of this course to join the community and share experiences and problems around the course
+Join the [Discord channel](https://discord.gg/gpF82wnh) of this course to join the community and share experiences and problems.

 ## Lessons